10+ Hottest Peppers In The World

 The history of the Carolina reaper is not without controversy.
 Troy Primeaux of Primo’s Peppers bred the 7 pot Primo variety from Trinidad Capsicum chinense peppers.
 The Primo pepper is a strikingly similar pepper to the reaper.

 It is also rumored that Smokin’ Ed received early seeds from the stabilized Primo pepper plants.
-Could it be that the reaper is just a poorly-altered 7 pot Primo pepper with a different name?
+Could it be that the reaper is just an altered 7 pot Primo pepper with a different name?
 No one can be sure, but either way, the Carolina reaper is the name people know and recognize.
 Grow 7 pot Primos >

 The Carolina reaper is now easily accessible and can be grown by home gardeners.
-Seeds can be stubborn to germinate, and the plants require an exceptionally long growing season.
+Seeds can be stubborn to germinate, and the plants require an extra-long growing season.
 However, you can grow your own reapers in a pot on your front porch.

-Another (temporary) hottest pepper in the world was once the Trinidad Moruga Scorpion pepper.
-With an average Scoville rating of 1,200,000 SHUs, the Moruga Scorpion easily outshines the Ghost pepper.
+The trinidad moruga scorpion was another world record holder.
+With an average Scoville rating of 1,200,000 SHUs, the Moruga scorpion easily outshines the more widely known ghost pepper.

 Once considered the hottest pepper on Earth, the chocolate bhutlah has a sinister appearance and ferocious heat.
 It is also a very large pepper, meaning with each pepper, there is more flesh to carry capsaicin.